jele0006/PLAR-Portfolio/README.md

   - **Main.jsx**
     - Main application container.
 Renders application body content.
 Handles routing, transitions and external links.
 Contains and renders application hamburger menu.
   - **Landing.jsx**
     - Landing view.
-Main page of the IEGBBR app; containing the links to the main content.
+Main page of the IEGBBR application; containing the links to the main content.
       - **Part1.jsx**
       - Main content Part 1 view; contains the National Biosafety Biosecurity Regulatory Frameworks in the IEGBBR Member Countries content and tables of the IEGBBR document.
       - **Part2.jsx**